yayam15/kwk-l1-sinatra-from-scratch-readme-kwk-students-l1-bal-061818/README.md

 ### `app.rb`

-The `app.rb` file is the heart and soul of a Sinatra application.
+The `app.rb` file is the heart and soul of a Sinatra application (located in our `app` directory).
 This is our application controller.
 The application controller handles all incoming requests to our app, and sends back the appropriate responses to the client.

 The first line of `app.rb` is just requiring the Sinatra gem so that we can incorporate its functionality.